-Although the titles of the articles might be a little unclear, in some instances, the authors clarified that the scientists involved with the research were really just using a clever metaphor to highlight the unique complexity of the octopus genome i.e., octopuses aren’t really from outer space and their DNA is not utterly unique.
+In some instances, the authors of these articles clarified that the scientists involved with the research were really just using a clever metaphor to highlight the unique complexity of the octopus genome.
+In other words, octopuses aren’t really from outer space and their DNA is not utterly unique.

-Take this quote from Futurity, which ran with the headline Alien Genome Reveals Octopus Secrets: “‘The octopus genome makes studies of cephalopod traits much more tractable, and now represents an important point on the tree of life for comparative evolutionary studies,’ Ragsdale [senior co-author of the study] says.
-‘It is an incredible resource that opens up new questions that could not have been asked before about these remarkable animals.'”
+“The octopus genome makes studies of cephalopod traits much more tractable, and now represents an important point on the tree of life for comparative evolutionary studies,” Ragsdale [senior co-author of the study] says.
+“It is an incredible resource that opens up new questions that could not have been asked before about these remarkable animals.”

-Here, the Futurity author goes out of his way to make is clear that the word “alien” is only being utilized to highlight the striking differences that scientists have found between octopuses and other invertebrates.
+Here, the Futurity author goes out of his way to make sure it’s clear that the word “alien” is only being utilized to highlight the striking differences that scientists have found between octopuses and other invertebrates.
 Unfortunately, the same cannot be said of all authors.

-Take the Metro article, this astounding 100 word piece is chock full of scientific rigor (sarcasm, obviously).
+Take the Metro’s article, for instance.
+This astounding 100-word piece titled “Octopuses ‘are aliens’, scientists decide after DNA study” is chock full of scientific rigor (sarcasm, obviously).
 It boldly proclaims, “The first full genome sequence shows of that octopuses are totally different from all other animals – and their genome shows a striking level of complexity with 33,000 protein-coding genes identified, more than in a human” [emphasis added].

 Now admittedly, the Metro is far from the most reliable publisher.
 But they have several million followers on their sites, easily beating Nature (where the research was actually published) in the social media game.
 In the end, their article got more than 600 shares on Facebook.
 And here’s an example of the kind of comments that it got: